-FORMAC Plus OPERATIONAL MODES Introduction
+FORMAC Plus OPERATIONAL MODES

 This section describes the various tasks performed by the FORMAC Plus.
-FORMAC Plus operation is broken down into five basic modes:
+FORMAC Plus operation is broken. down into five basic modes:

-- Initialization Mode
+- (1) Initialization Mode

-- Memory-Active Mode
+- (2) Memory-Active Mode

-- On-Line Mode
+- (3) On-Line Mode

-- On-Line Special Mode
+- (4) On-Line Special Mode

-- Loopback Mode
+- (5) Loopback Mode

 Initialization mode is entered after reset.
 Memory active allows the downloading of frames while the MAC is not on-line.
 The On-Line mode enables the receive and transmit state machines for operation on the ring.
 On-Line Special mode is a special case useful in certain applications such as bridge operations.
+On-Line Special mode does not set the frame-status A indicator nor the frame-status C indicator (valid copy) in the case of an external destination-address match and copy.
 The two types of loopback mode permit station self-check before entering the on-line state.
 Selection of these modes is done through mode register 1 (MDREG1).